Stalwarts (politics): Conkling rebukes Hayes in Port Collector fight

-The Collector of the Port of New York was a powerful and prized political position, with the officeholder being able to control a central location of trade between the United States and other nations.
-New York had for many years hitherto been managed by the powerful patronage machine of Conkling, with opponents of the New York boss vying for control.
+The Collector of the Port of New York was a significant political position, with the officeholder being able to control a central location of trade between the United States and other nations.
+New York had for many years hitherto, been managed by the patronage machine of Conkling, with opponents of the New York boss vying for control.

 President Hayes attempted to wrest control of the Port from Conkling to no avail, twice picking his own political acolytes to the post only to have the nominations defeated in the Senate by the New York senator, who successfully rallied Republicans to his side.
 Among Hayes' earlier nominations to the post of New York Collector of Customs was Theodore Roosevelt Sr., the father of future president Theodore Roosevelt.
 The nomination of Roosevelt Sr. was defeated due to overwhelming Republican opposition in the U.S. Senate.
 The Stalwarts' opposition towards Roosevelt Sr. was joined by James G. Blaine, while Half-Breeds George F. Hoar and Stanley Matthews voted for the nomination.

 Conkling later managed to secure the position of New York Customs House boss for close machine ally and future president Chester A. Arthur.